carmebar/carmebar.github.io/1_keys.md

 I have it backed up in a microSD card somewhere safe.

 You can also tell that I don't have access to the private keys of my signing and encryption subkeys.
 They're stored on a smartcard.

-## Timestamps

-This repository's tags are also timestamped using the great {% include icon-github.html username="opentimestamps" %}/ [opentimestamps-client](https://github.com/opentimestamps/opentimestamps-client)
-To learn more about the rationale behind using this timestamps I highly suggest that you read [Peter Todd's blog posts](https://petertodd.org/2016/opentimestamps-announcement) especially the one [focused on Git](https://petertodd.org/2016/opentimestamps-git-integration).